I beg to move amendment 4, page 2, line 6, at end insert

 The other amendments in this group were tabled by Government Members.
 We had fairly extensive discussions in Committee on the impact of the Bill on the arts market so I do not propose to say anything further on that matter.

 I am very sympathetic to the shadow Minister, the hon.
 Member for Cardiff West (Kevin Brennan).
-He has ploughed a lonely furrow, but has done so with great elegance and humour.
+He has ploughed a lonely furrow with great elegance and humour.
 At least he can claim to have 100% support from the representatives of the Labour party today.
 I am not entirely sure that I can, but I will have a go and see whether I can tempt the House towards supporting my amendments—amendments 1, 2 and 3.
 I am very happy to say that they were co-signed by my hon.
 Friends the Members for Kensington (Victoria Borwick) and for North West Norfolk (Sir Henry Bellingham).
 Like the shadow Minister, although we are few in number we are very high in quality.

 Modesty is not a word I have ever heard of.
 It may be, to refer to the Dealing in Cultural Objects (Offences) Act 2003, a cultural object, but clearly one that is far too expensive for me to have ever clapped eyes on.